-Digital forensics is a critical part of the criminal justice and information security industries that helps to identify, respond, and investigate cyber-related crimes and digital evidence.
+Digital forensics is a critical part of the criminal justice and information security industries that helps to identify, respond and investigate cyber-related crimes and digital evidence.
 The Digital Forensics programs at Delta have been designed to prepare you for challenging positions in the rapidly growing field of cyber-investigations and digital forensics in a law enforcement or corporate environment.

 Knowledge of the digital forensic process permeates multiple industries and is an excellent way to distinguish ones’ self with a unique set of digital-detective skills.
 Obtaining foundations in proper evidence handling and law, along with the technical aspects of cybercrime, digital investigations, and digital forensic work, provides the core framework of the program.
 Depending on the student’s career goals, two different tracks have been developed for the aspiring digital forensic examiner.